hclimente/wisdom/notes/machine_learning/glossary.md

         src="http://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-AMS-MML_HTMLorMML">
 </script>

+# Bijection

+A bijection, bijective function or one-to-one correspondence is a function between the elements of two sets, where each element of one set is paired with exactly one element of the other set, and each element of the other set is paired with exactly one element of the first set ([Wikipedia](https://en.wikipedia.org/wiki/Bijection)).

 # Indicator function

 An indicator function or a characteristic function is a function defined on a set X that indicates membership of an element in a subset A of X, having the value 1 for all elements of A and the value 0 for all elements of X not in A ([Wikipedia](https://en.wikipedia.org/wiki/Indicator_function)).